 This wheel is quite different to the Elan 26R steering wheel, not only in diameter but also in its configuration; the spokes are set at a slightly different angle to enable a perfect view of the most essential dash board instruments, the larger overall diameter also playing a roll in this essential part of ‘Springall’s’ design.
 The bolt array drillings are also of the 6 hole arrangement as opposed to the 7 hold array which is found on the 26R, the first hole appearing 30 degrees from the 12 o’clock position and the remaining 5 continuing at 60 degree intervals to complete the array over the PCD which also differs.

-The frame finish is however the same as the 26R, being painstakingly hand polished and brushed as standard, unlike the normal production Elan steering wheels which were hard anodised, a vital requirement for higher volume manufacturing when combined with the more aggressive process of applying and finishing the wooden rim.
+The frame finish is however the same as the 26R, being painstakingly hand brushed as standard, unlike the normal production Elan steering wheels which were anodised, a vital requirement for higher volume manufacturing when combined with the more aggressive process of applying and finishing the wooden rim.
 This wheel was essentially a low production item for Springall and very much more bespoke.
-The boss, though similar to the 26R was longer and an integrated shroud protruded beyond the normal depth of the boss towards the steering column binnacle, although the Lucas horn brush bore shared the same position.
+The boss, though similar to the 26R was longer and an integrated shroud protruded beyond the normal depth of the boss towards the steering column binnacle, the Lucas horn brush bore shared the same position.